wenq1/mulle-markdown/README.md

 > ### Note
 >
-> mulle-markdown does not pretty print the resulting HTML.
+> mulle-testproto does not pretty print the resulting HTML.
 You may want to
 > chain it with mulle-tidy for nicer output.

-## mulle-markdown as a musl or cosmopolitan static executable
+## mulle-testproto as a musl or cosmopolitan static executable

-`mulle-markdown` is a small showcase on how to compile mulle-objc with [musl](//musl.libc.org) or [cosmopolitan](//justine.lol/cosmopolitan/index.html) into a standalone static/cross-platform executable.
+`mulle-testproto` is a small showcase on how to compile mulle-objc with [musl](//musl.libc.org) or [cosmopolitan](//justine.lol/cosmopolitan/index.html) into a standalone static/cross-platform executable.
 The craft for musl or cosmpolitan must be done on linux though.